Netspend Privacy Notice

 - Comply with legal, reporting, and regulatory requirements or to defend against a legal claim.

-- For other purposes that are compatible with this Privacy Policy or where permitted by applicable law.
+- For other purposes that are compatible with this Notice or where permitted by applicable law.

 - In any other way we may describe when you provide the information, or for which you provide authorization.